Our Bio and Mission Statement

 Estey & Bomberger has represented sexual abuse survivors for over 20 years.
 We are a small firm, who limits the number of cases we handle in order to provide the best legal representation and support to our clients.
 Our team of lawyers has over 56 years of combined experience in handling plaintiff sexual assault cases.

-We are a trauma-informed law firm.
-We are aware of the long-term consequences that surviving a sexual assault entails.
+We are a trauma-informed law firm built with a compassionate team of psychologists, therapists and experienced attorneys with experience working with victims of sexual assault.
+We are aware of the long-term consequences that surviving a sexual assault entails and work day in and day out to ensure recovery.
 We pride ourselves on being a safe place for survivors and we allow our clients to work at their own measured pace.
 We communicate what to expect during litigation and allow our clients as much or as little control over the process as they feel comfortable with.

 We conduct focus groups for each of our cases.
 This provides us with valuable feedback from the community about the issues involved in any particular case.
 The data obtained from these studies give us a sampling of how a jury may respond to said issues.
 These focus groups also help us determine a settlement range for a potential jury verdict.